New Seasons Of ‘Batman’, ‘The Walking Dead’, And ‘The Wolf Among Us’ Are In The Works

 Last but not least, Telltale Games announced a brand new season to The Wolf Among Us, which originally debuted back in 2013.
 Based on Bill Willingham’s Fables series of comics, the game follows the exploits of a handful of traditional fairy tale characters, who reside in the real world while also keeping their true identity a secret.
 The new season, simply titled The Wolf Among Us 2, will continue the story of both Bigby (Big Bad) Wolf and Snow White.
 Much like The Final Chapter,The Wolf Among Us 2 is set to premiere next year.

-[Featured image by Telltale Games]
+[Featured Image by Telltale Games]